thredded/thredded-ansible/README.md

 ### See the logs

-The logs are located at `/var/www/$APP/shared/log`.
+The application and webserver logs are located at `/var/www/$APP/shared/log`.
-The app service output is logged to `/var/log/syslog`.
+The app service output (such as errors when starting the services) is logged to `/var/log/syslog`.

-### Update app environment variable
+### Update app environment variables

 Update the `vars/$APP.yml` file and either do a full deploy, or run: